William Lewis Elkin: Early life and education

-He was born in New Orleans to Jane and Lewis Elkin, one of five children but the only one to survive to adulthood.
+He was born on April 29, 1885, in New Orleans, go Jane and Lewis Elkin, one of five children but the only one to survive to adulthood.
 Following the death of her husband in 1867, Jane travelled abroad for the following seventeen years, taking along William.
 As a result of a broad education, he learned to speak fluently in German and French, and acquired a basic understanding of Italian and Spanish.
 He also received a broad knowledge of music from many nations, and would retain a deep love of music for the remainder of his life.

 He became seriously ill in 1870, possibly from dysentery, and thereafter he would suffer health problems for the remainder of his life.
-In 1872 he joined the Royal Polytechnic School in Stuttgart, Germany, where he studied civil engineering, graduating in 1876.
+In 1872, he joined the Royal Polytechnic School in Stuttgart, Germany, where he studied civil engineering, graduating in 1876.
 While at school, however, he gained an interest in astronomy and decided to make that his life's work.
 After graduation, he spent four years working at the Observatory of Strasbourg.
 In 1880 he was awarded a Ph.D. from the University of Strasbourg, with a dissertation on the parallax of Alpha Centauri.